If you're a nominated individual, it’s important you're supported to meet your responsibilities.

 Excellent leaders and managers are needed at every level across social care to ensure high quality care.
 We can help you develop yourself and other leaders and managers in your organisation.

-Sign your registered manager(s) up to the membership body for registered managers in England, and for just £35 per year they'll receive:
+Sign your registered manager(s) up for membership with Skills for Care, and for just £35 per year, they’ll receive:

 Registered managers also told us that they find it useful to network and link with other managers.
 This is why we work with registered managers to facilitate local networks across England, giving them the chance to network with like-minded colleagues who face similar, everyday challenges.
 Share this list of networks with your registered manager(s).